planq-network/planq-docs/planq-chain-protocol/chain-details/technical-glossary.md

 **Validator Keys**

 The key pair for signing messages from the validator.
 The full key pair is located under the tendermint `priv_validator_key.json` folder after the initialization.
-In a production deployment, it is strongly advised not to keep the private key reside on the machine (see the [deployment notes](https://github.com/crypto-org-chain/chain-docs/blob/master/docs/getting-started/notes-on-production-deployment.md) and [recommendations](https://github.com/iqlusioninc/tmkms#hardware-security-modules-recommended) )
+In a production deployment, it is strongly advised not to keep the private key reside on the machine (see the [recommendations](https://github.com/iqlusioninc/tmkms#hardware-security-modules-recommended) )

 **Voting**